 C. Email subject line: You can change the standard email subject line provided by QuickBooks, but I recommend keeping the form number for customers that might receive multiple invoices in a short period of time.

 D. Email message: Your email should be customized for your business, but not personalized for any particular customer.
-If you have a large client you would like to treat special, I recommend you create a custom invoice just for them, which can include a custom email message that we will discuss later in this lesson.
+If you have a client that you would like to treat special, I recommend you create a custom invoice just for them, which can include a custom email message that we will discuss later in this tutorial.

-If you’ve modified the message and want to return to the original message suggested by QuickBooks, click the green Use standard message button next to Sales form (A).
+If you’ve modified the message and want to return to the original message suggested by QuickBooks, click the green Use standard message button next to Sales form (item A).

-E. Email copies: You can check the box to send a copy of every email to the QuickBooks Online administrator automatically, plus provide a list of additional email addresses that should receive copies.
+E. Email copies: You can check the box to send a copy of every email automatically to the QuickBooks Online administrator, plus provide a list of additional email addresses that should receive copies.
 These email addresses will receive copies anytime a client is sent this form, so make sure the person wants and needs all these emails.

 F. Sales form: Leave this field blank.
 There are two fields labeled “Sales form.”
 The lower field labeled “F” in the above screenshot is obsolete since users can now create a separate email message for each type of form.